cloudmesh-ansible/ansible-cloudmesh-face/docker/README.rst

 2. OpenFace Application: SINGLE-SERVER REPLICATION STEPS
 ---------------------------------------------------------

-These steps will execute openface project on single docker container collect optputs for graph plots.
+These steps will execute openface on single docker container and collect outputs for graph plots.

 1. Clone the ansible-cloudmesh-face github respository::